 Jefferson County Chamber of Commerce

-About 44 percent of the state’s 407,000 eligible children participate in the program.
+265,364 of Tennessee's children under five currently receive Imagination Library books.
 If you aren’t taking advantage of it for your son or daughter, please use one of the contacts at the end of this story.

 In a recent study conducted by the Urban Child Institute, research showed that programs like the Imagination Library lead to early childhood language development, school readiness, grade progression, on-time graduation and college attendance.